siberianfox/g2wiki/Flashing-TinyG2-with-Windows.md

+_This page is for uploading an already compiled G2 binary to a target board without a debugger from Windows.
+Please see [Getting Started with G2](Getting-Started-with-G2) for information about other options._

 ###Step 1 - Get the TinyG2.bin file

 **Option 1** - Compile your own using the instruction in [[Compiling G2 on Windows (Atmel Studio 6.2)]]